Okaya Electric Vehicles aims Rs 10,000 cr revenue | Business

 During this period, the company has achieved a deeper market penetration with a network of more than 400 showrooms, covering all the states across the country, it said a company release said.

-The EV maker's current product range comprises ClassIcQ 100 and 150, AvionIQ 100 and 150 and Faast e-scooters.
+The EV maker's current product range comprises ClassIQ 100 and 150, AvionIQ 100 and 150 and Faast e-scooters.

 Buoyed by the high demand of 'Faast', the company is currently in the process of expanding its production capacity with plans to manufacture up to 5-lakh EVs per annum in the next six months apart from launching many more exclusive showrooms pan-India, it added.